antoniocapizzi95/sunlight-service-api/README.md

 Response

-The response is an array of objects, each with the same format as the response of the /sunlight endpoint.
+The response body is an array of objects, each with the same format as the response of the /sunlight endpoint.
 The array contains one object for each month between the chosen date and the end of the year.

 ## Deployment